WorkflowSim/WorkflowSim-1.0/readme.txt

 ( It is suggested to use WorkflowSim if you are going to contribute back to this project, otherwise it is not required. )

-We provide a youtube video to show the process described below. (http://www.youtube.com/watch?v=MvpPzZpMDzg)

 1.1 Register a GitHub account and fork your own branch

 Go to the repository page (https://github.com/WorkflowSim/WorkflowSim-1.0) and click 'Fork' on the top-right corner next to 'Star'.
 Then you will have your own branch of WorkflowSim and you can maintain your codes under this branch and commit your changes to it.
-In the video, we use 'chenww05' as an example and you will see a new repo called chenww05/WorkflowSim-1.0.
+In this example, we use 'chenww05' as an example and you will see a new repo called chenww05/WorkflowSim-1.0.
 Go to your repo, and copy the path.
 In this case, it is "https://github.com/chenww05/WorkflowSim-1.0.git".

 1.2 Install EGit